Skip to Main Content

 d.
 Regressive behavior

-6. As a caregiver for children, it is possible to experience symptoms similiar to trauma, even if you have never experienced trauma yourself.
+6. As a caregiver for children, it is possible to experience symptoms similar to trauma, even if you have never experienced trauma yourself.

 7. If a youth discloses their LGBTQ+ identity, what should you NOT do?